-The UCI Worlds Masters Track Championships will be conducted in accordance with the General Regulations of the Union Cycliste Internationale with the clarifications below.
+The UCI Masters Track Cycling World Championships will be conducted per the General Regulations of the Union Cycliste Internationale with the clarifications below.
 The UCI General Regulations concerning track cycling shall also apply.

-The key provisions of the UCI regulations that are applicable to the Championship are provided below.
+The key provisions of the UCI regulations that apply to the championship are provided below.

-The Championship will be run with the following age categories for the team events (team sprint and team pursuit).
-The age categories will be the same for the men and women.
+The championship will be run with the following age categories for the team events (team sprint and team pursuit).

 - 35-44 years